algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport46.md

 ### Next week's schedule

 * The junior software engineers must continue to work on their assembly skills, like all the other team members.
 But they need to make progress on the game's code.
-More specifically, they need to finish coding our map and start creating the monsters if the map is finished coding.
+More specifically, they need to finish coding our map and start creating the monsters if the map is done.

 * The program manager and tech lead will continue to write the functional in order to deliver it on time, on 11/27/2023.
 And to enable the junior software engineer to continue developing the game.